chcokr/name-game/README.md

 Make sure the environment variables `FIREBASE_EMAIL` and `FIREBASE_PASSWORD` are properly set on Travis CI.

+**Note**: Now that's how I would usually do it, ideally.
+But the API that this app makes calls to doesn't support HTTPS, and Firebase force-redirects to HTTPS.
+So on the HTTPS page hosted on Firebase, the app makes calls to HTTP, which is not allowed by browsers.
+Thus I ended up just using GitHub Pages.
+*To the maintainer of the API:* please add HTTPS support!

 ## Background

 This is a single-page web application built with the following choices: